smoliva/smoliva.blog/content/post/computer-chronicles-revisited-025-lawrence-livermore-national-laboratory-japan-national-supercomputer.md

 ## Notes from the Random Access File

 + This episode is available at the [Internet Archive](https://archive.org/details/CC126_supercomputers).
 I would place the date towards the end of 1983, based largely on Gary Kildall referring to "Captain Grace Hopper."
 President Reagan promoted Hopper to Commodore--or Rear Admiral (lower half) in modern parlance--in December 1983 after [Congress passed a joint resolution](https://www.congress.gov/bill/98th-congress/house-joint-resolution/341) requesting the appointment.
-+ The thumbnail for this post contains a picture of the Cray X-MP, which was mentioned by Stewart Cheifet during the B-roll and at the time was the primary supercomputer used at LLNL.
 + LLNL is not named after Lawrence Livermore.
 The lab is based in Livermore, California.
 The "Lawrence" was added in honor of Ernest Lawrence, the co-founder of the facility, which was originally called the University of California Radiation Laboratory at Livermore when it started in 1952.
 + LLNL is still very much active today.
 It is part of the U.S. Department of Energy and has an [annual operating budget](https://www.llnl.gov/sites/www/files/2021-05/LLNL%20at%20a%20Glance%20FACT%20SHEET.pdf) of around $2.33 billion.
 + The Josephson junction is named for Brian Josephson, who [shared the 1973 Nobel Prize in Physics](https://www.nobelprize.org/prizes/physics/1973/summary/) with two others for his work leading to its creation.